Analysis | Boeing’s Grounded 737 Max — The Story So Far

 The FAA gave final certification to the 737 Max in March 2017, and it entered commercial service two months later.
 Under a program established in 2005, the FAA had delegated to Boeing the authority to perform some safety-certification work on its behalf.
 Some FAA employees warned as far back as 2012 that Boeing had too much sway over safety approvals of new aircraft.
 Boeing said in May that it had known months before the Indonesia crash that the cockpit alert wasn’t working the way it had told buyers, but it didn’t share that with airlines or the FAA until after the Lion Air jet went down.

---With assistance from Alan Levin, Julie Johnsson, Paul Geitner and Kyunghee Park.

-To contact the reporter on this story: Anurag Kotoky in New Delhi at akotoky@bloomberg.net
+To contact the reporters on this story: Anurag Kotoky in New Delhi at akotoky@bloomberg.net;Kyunghee Park in Singapore at kpark3@bloomberg.net

 To contact the editors responsible for this story: Jon Morgan at jmorgan97@bloomberg.net, Grant Clark, Laurence Arnold

-Note: (An earlier version corrected No. 4 to show the Justice Department not the FAA is investigating the Dreamliner.)